evocn/lambda/content/rules.md

 > How many fights have they been in?
 If it is a great many, who have they lost?
 > Also, consider what their end goal is.
 No one can fight forever.

-Important stats: STR, AGI, CON.
+Important stats: STR, DEX, CON.

 Base HP: 14

 ***Trained*** |
 You have some form of training in combat.
 When you hit with an attack, you deal extra damage equal to half the weapon's governing attribute.
-For instance, if your AGI is 5, and you hit with your dagger (1d4 damage), you deal 1d4+2 damage.
+For instance, if your DEX is 5, and you hit with your dagger (1d4 damage), you deal 1d4+2 damage.

 #### Fighting Style
 You choose a particular style of fighting which you excel at.